 Kayakoy is located about five miles (eight kilometers) from the town of Fethiye on the way to Oludeniz.
 You can catch a domus (shared taxi) from the city center of either town.
 In Fethiye, the minibusses depart from the side of a mosque on the main street downtown.

-The ruins also lie along the “Lycian Way,” for those who are undertaking all or part of the 335-mile trek.
+The ruins also lie along the “Lycian Way” for those who are undertaking all or part of the 335-mile trek.
 From Fethiye, it’s the hike to Kayakoy traverses an 8-km long cobbled, medieval path through the forest.

 How Much Time To Spend In Kayakoy

 The unique nature of the Kayakoy archaeological site means that visitors are very much “on their own” to create their own experience.
 The ghost village is a place to be wandered through.
-A place to ponder the lives of those who were, so suddenly, uprooted and displaced.
+A place to ponder the lives of those who were so suddenly uprooted and displaced.

 It’s easy to spend an entire day wandering through the hundreds of houses, churches, schools, and chapels.
 At the very least, you’ll want to set aside two hours to explore the ruins.
 More if you’d like to enjoy a rest at one of the local cafes or restaurants.